OriginCodeAcademy/Meetup/Meetups/08-25-2015/README.md

 <hr />

 ### High Frequency Words
-**Slack**: An online chatroom similar to AIM or IRC - we'll be using this to communicate live with other meetup members.
+**Slack**: An online chatroom similar to AIM or IRC - we'll be using this to communicate live with other meetup members.<br />
 **Git**: One of the many *version control systems* available that records changes to a file or set of files over time so that you can recall specific versions later.
-Other examples include Mercurial, Subversion and CVS.
+Other examples include Mercurial, Subversion and CVS.<br />
 **GitHub**: "*Facebook for programmers*" - A place to store the repositories you create using **Git**.